 What advice would you give for high school athletes on their recruiting trips?

-The advice I would give would be to visit on a Tuesday, Wednesday, Thursday, and to ask the same question to different athletes, coaches, and support staff to see if you get the same answer.
+The advice I would give would be to visit on a Tuesday, Wednesday or Thursday and to ask the same questions to different athletes, coaches, and support staff to see if you get the same answer.

 How was your recruiting process as a student-athlete?